alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 Using **static membership**, you'll directly add 3 VNets to your Network Group.

-Switch back to the subscription owning your Network Manager.
+Ensure you're using the subscription that owns your Network Manager.

 ```azurecli-interactive
 az account set \